 He stands tall.
 His shadow is non-existent.
 “To the Sad One.”
 A second swift kick to the head, and I'm lost in blackness.

 It's starting to feel nice here.
 It's like sleeping, but someone opens the shutters.
 The blackness dissipates.
-There's the scent of apple in the air.
+There's the scent of apples in the air.
 It's the scent of her perfume.
 I can see her, on bended knee, begging me to stay.
 Discarded wrapping paper surrounds her like some cruel joke.
 I had kept my gifts simple; vulgar, even.
 A blender served as my parting gift.
 I left her my heart, too, but she didn't know it.
 I loved her then, I love her still.

 “I love you too, Tom.”